bnetqc/homebridge-musiccast-bnetqc/README.md

 <img src="https://github.com/bnetqc/homebridge-musiccast-bnetqc/blob/b53e5f2e59ee670f18619b57c7e568079b2e9f98/homekit-screenshot-volume-fan.jpg" width="300">

-Lower and upper volume limits can be adjusted in the settings for each device.
-Something like 25% (lower limit) to 65% (upper limit) is probably reasonable for most environments.
+volume range can be adjusted in the settings for each device. input the minimum and maximum volume in numbers that you want.

 ```
 {
-    "server": {
+  "volumeMin": {
-        ...
-        "volumePercentageLow": 25,
-        "volumePercentageHigh": 65,
-        ...
+                        "title": "Minimum Volume",
+                        "description": "The minimum volume value for your amplifier's scale.",
+                        "type": "number",
+                        "default": 0
                     },
-    "clients": [
-        {
+"volumeMax": {
-            ...
-            "volumePercentageLow": 30,
-            "volumePercentageHigh": 65
-        }
-    ],
-    "platform": "MusiccastMultiroom"
+                        "title": "Maximum Volume",
+                        "description": "The maximum volume value for your amplifier's scale.",
+                        "type": "number",
+                        "default": 80
 }
 ```